AmineDjeghri/LLM-notes/Writerside/AI tools reviews/LLM Evaluation tools.md

 dspy

 Every tool has this fields of comparaison :
-- Package / web platform (separate them if they are different):
+- Package / web platform (separate them if they are different or if they have different prices):
 	- description
 	- site/github
 	- docs